aio-libs/aiohttp/docs/web_reference.rst

       An :class:`Application` instance used to call :ref:`request handler
       <aiohttp-web-handler>`, Read-only property.

+   .. attribute:: config_dict

+      A :class:`ChainMapProxy` instance for mapping all properties from the current application returned by :attr:`app` property and all its parents.

+      .. seealso:: :ref:`aiohttp-web-data-sharing-app-config`

+      .. versionadded:: 3.2

    .. note::

       You should never create the :class:`Request` instance manually -- :mod:`aiohttp.web` does it for you.
 But :meth:`~BaseRequest.clone` may be used for cloning *modified* request copy with changed *path*, *method* etc.